 Got a utility trailer or a small fishing boat?
 Either of these cars will gladly tug your favourite toys with no qualms.
 But when the job is bigger than a quick run to the tip you’ll want to choose the Outback.
-It has a clear win here, easily towing most small and mid-sized camper trailers and toys up to 1600kg.
-Bear in mind that’s using the 2.4 turbocharged engine available on the Onyx Edition XT trim.
+It has a clear win here, easily towing most small and mid-sized camper trailers and toys up to 1800kg.
+Bear in mind though that’s only applicable on the bigger 3.6L-equipped Outback, the regular 2,5L has a maximum towing capacity of 1500kg, and the 2.0L Diesel 1700kg.
 Don’t hang your hopes on pulling a full-sized yacht, but these cars will happily tow within their range.

 Read more about Subaru towing specs: all your towing questions answered.

 Emphasis on safety

 Both cars have 5-star ANCAP safety ratings, proving their worth at the crash test site and passing with flying colours.
 On the road, both cars come with standard Subaru EyeSight safety technology including lifesaving technology such as lane assist, pre-collision warning, and adaptive cruise control.
 The Forester has an extra trick up its sleeve with Subaru’s new DriverFocus system which monitors and keeps the driver focused on the road.

 Subaru Forester vs Outback: which is easier to live with?